211129-Enterprise/demos/interviews/README.md

 # Purpose of this Directory
-Within this directory you will find some prep material for client interviews.
-Regardless of the client you're interivewing with, it's reccomended you study all of the client interview questions.
+Within this directory you will find some prep material for client interviews based on the questions that former associates have recalled from their interviews.
+Regardless of the client you're interivewing with, it's reccomended you study all of the questions.
 Better overprepared than under!

 ## Contents
 - [Bank of America and Citi Interview Questions](https://github.com/211129-Enterprise/demos/blob/main/interviews/bofa-and-citi.md)